datarobot/airflow-provider-datarobot/README.md

 #### `DatasetDefinitionOperator`

-Dataset definition for the Feature Discovery.
+Create a Dataset definition for the Feature Discovery.

 Returns Dataset definition dict